 Map 2—Brisbane to Caloundra, Caloundra to Gympie and Gympie to Landsborough

 Sustainable and active transport infrastructure

 A key consideration of the project is improving connectivity to provide safe and sustainable travel between Caloundra Road, Steve Irwin Way and Tanawha Tourist Drive.
 The new car pool facility at Palmview has opened to the public and is used daily by commuters.
-Construction of new active transport infrastructure for bike riders and pedestrians and new bus stops is well underway.
+Construction of new active transport infrastructure for bike riders and pedestrians and new bus stops is nearing completion.